varma01134/dictionary-generator/README.md

 # dictionary-generator

 A simple dictionary generator in C++ with the aim of making it very efficient.
-For example : A dictionary composed of {"A", "B", "C"} and wordsLength set to 2 will give:
-{"A", "AA", "AB", "AC", "B", "BA", "BB", "BC", "C", "CA", "CB", "CC"}.
+For example, the dictionary composed of letters `{"A", "B", "C"}` and the parameter `wordsLength` set to 2, will return: `{"A", "AA", "AB", "AC", "B", "BA", "BB", "BC", "C", "CA", "CB", "CC"}`.

 ## Configuration